dotkernel/tutorial-101/docs/book/v1/chapter-1.md

 composer update
 ```

-This should be run whenever we change anything in our `composer.json` file.
+The command should be run whenever we change anything in our `composer.json` file.

 ## Setting Up Doctrine